babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 ## 4. Operation
 ### 4.1.
 Configuration

-Next, we can return to the terminal where you have the covenant signer directory and create your own configuration file.
+Next, we can return to the covenant signer directory and create your own configuration file.

 Use the example configuration [file](../example/config.toml) to create your own